 - Pick Your Medical Decision-Maker – define who will make medical decisions for you, if you cannot do so for yourself.

-What Is Included in an Estate Plan in Oklahoma?
+What Is Included in Estate Plans?

 Here are just a few of the tools you will likely need as part of your complete estate plan: